CyberCRI/RedWire/README.md

 Testing it
 ----------

-Just check out our [deployed version](http://cybercri.github.io/RedWire) on gh-pages!
+Just check out our deployed version on http://redwire.io/!
 Please note that this is an older version of RedWire.

 Getting Started